 Join driver groups to get local info

 Find an Amazon Flex group on Facebook or Reddit to get relevant local info.
 Every city is different, and there is a particularly noticeable difference between Flex in big cities vs smaller towns.

 A driver group can let you know if other drivers are having the same problem as you.
 If other drivers aren’t getting offers either, then it’s likely that it’s just a slow week.

 But if other drivers are getting plenty of blocks and you aren’t, you can try to figure out if your ratings or another issue are to blame.

-Do Amazon Flex drivers use bots to claim offers?
+Do some Amazon Flex drivers use bots to claim offers?

-It’s true that some people use bots to claim Amazon Flex offers.
-The bots are software programs designed to automatically detect and claim new offers.
+It’s true that some people use software bots to claim Amazon Flex offers.
+The bot programs are designed to automatically detect and claim new offers.

-Below is an email from Amazon to a Flex driver who was using bots.
+For more proof, below is an email from Amazon accusing a Flex driver of using bots to schedule offers.
 It warns the driver that using bots is against the TOS.

 It’s also true that you can sign up for services that do the botting for you.
-You pay for a membership, then you are given access to offers that were claimed with a bot, or through some other under-the-table method.
+You pay for a membership, then get access to offers that were claimed with a bot or through some other under-the-table method.

 But just because those services are available doesn’t mean you should use them.
 The use of bots is against the Amazon Flex terms of service.
 There is evidence of people being deactivated for it.